Suwannee Rifles: Founding and Spanish–American War Service

 At the start of the war with Spain, the twenty companies of the Florida State Troops were ordered to Tampa.
 The Suwannee Rifles left Live Oak on 12 May 1898 under command of Captain William L. Tedder with 1LT L. K. Kemmerlin, 2LT Willie H. Lyle, and 2LT Archer B. Hays.
 The company arrived in Tampa on 13 May and encamped in the old government reservation known as the "Garrison".
-The Suwannee Rifles were selected among the twenty companies to constitute the one of the twelve companies of the First Florida Volunteer Regiment and mustered into Federal service on 23 May, then left eh "Garrison" on 27 May and encamped at Desoto Park, Tampa.
+The Suwannee Rifles were selected among the twenty companies to constitute one of the twelve companies of the First Florida Volunteer Regiment and mustered into Federal service on 23 May, then left eh "Garrison" on 27 May and encamped at Desoto Park, Tampa.
 On 29 June the company detached from the Florida Regiment at Fort Brooke and marched to Tampa Heights, serving in the U.S. Siege Artillery train under Colonel Mills.
 Then in July, Company L was attached back to the Florida Regiment.
 The company left Tampa Heights on 21 July and traveled by train to Fernandina, arriving the next day.
 While in Fernandina, Sergeant H. M. Hicks and H. D. Puckett separately deserted the company, and one soldier was discharged for "disability".
 On 22 August the unit traveled via train to Huntsville, Alabama where they served until early October.
 While in Huntsville, the company had five more men discharged for "disability".
 On 9 October, they took a train to Tallahassee, arriving on 11 October.
 Three days later the company was given thirty days furlough and all returned to Tallahassee on 15 November.
 The Suwannee Rifles was mustered out 3 December 1898 in Tallahassee.

 The Rifles became Company E, 1st Florida Infantry in 1899.
 The company was called to state active duty for the Jacksonville Fire of 1901, the Jacksonville streetcar strike from 30 October – 15 November 1912, and six other times throughout various parts of Florida.
 Company E, under command of Captain William H. Lyle, was commended by the Adjutant General, Maj.
 Gen. Clifford Foster, for its actions in mustering and entraining within thirty minutes from receiving orders to assist the Suwannee County Sheriff, J. W. Hawkins.
 The company took the train via the Suwannee & San Pedro Railroad and arrived at Perry to escort a prisoner back to Live Oak on the awaiting train.
 The company encamped with all of the Florida State Troops at Camp Jennings in Jacksonville from 8 to 15 September 1903.
 Company E was disbanded in late 1912.